1999 Indianapolis 500: Radio

 The race was carried live on the Indy Racing Radio Network.
 Mike King was named the new chief announcer, and became the fifth person to serve as Voice of the 500.
-Previous chief announcer Bob Jenkins left the radio to take over the announcing role on ABC-TV.
+Previous chief announcer Bob Jenkins left the network to take over the announcing role on ABC-TV.
 The broadcast was heard on 556 affiliates.

 The broadcasting booth for the 1999 race was located in a makeshift manner, temporarily installed in the then under-construction Pagoda.
 Booth announcers King, Rutherford, and others were situated in an elevator shaft, with no access to the ground or restrooms while the race was underway.

 Gary Lee departed, and was replaced in turn three by Kevin O'Neal, a reporter from The Indianapolis Star and announcer from the Indianapolis Speedrome.
 It was O'Neal's only appearance on the network.
 Chris Denari also made his network debut.